-Patrizia Immobilien on the acquisition of the Astro Tower from Santander.
+Patrizia Immobilien on the acquisition of the Astro Tower from a multinational financial institution.

-Waterland on the financing by ING Belgium NV, Belfius NV and KBC Bank NV, as lead arrangers, of its investment in United Petfood Producers, a manufacturer of dry pet food with activities in Belgium, France and Poland.
+Waterland on the financing by a group of financial institutions as lead arrangers, of its investment in United Petfood Producers, a manufacturer of dry pet food with activities in Belgium, France and Poland.